-The goal of this dissertation aims in an agent-based platform development for simulation and validation, and the applicability of multi-agent systems in a military simulations context.
-Given a certain configuration - positioning of defense maritime assets - it's important evaluate its effectiveness in protecting a certain region or infrastructure, knowing the communication protocols and strategies that represent the real life protection.
+This dissertation aims in the development an agent-based platform for simulation and validation, and the applicability of multi-agent systems in a military simulations context.
+Given a certain configuration - positioning of defense maritime assets - it's important evaluate its effectiveness in protecting a certain protected region or infrastructure, respecting the communication protocols and strategies that represent the real life protection.
 This dissertation was developed on the scope of SAFEPORT project proposed by NATO, being framed in a large context constituted by several independent modules with distinct functions, in which a modular communication is a requisite.

-The platform aims in providing the information about the simulation results, representing a validation of a certain defense configuration using the protection of an infrastructure and the usage of given strategies.
-Hence, were used the learning concepts by the state of the art to simulate a proper real warfare.
+The goal of this platform is providing the information about the simulation results, representing a validation of a certain defense configuration using the protection of an infrastructure and the usage of given strategies.
+Hence, were used the learning concepts by the state of the art to simulate a proper real warfare, along with the most common environment dynamics.

-One of the main motivations of this project is the user possibility to validate the maritime assets for a certain surveillance and protection region, and its correspondents behaviors, without costs and life-threatening conditions.
-The agent-based approach is also a motivation for the project development, being the implementation of multi-agent systems for simulation processes an expansion area, more specifically in military systems.
+One of the main motivations of this project is the user's possibility to validate the maritime assets for a certain surveillance and protection region, and its correspondents behaviors, without costs and life-threatening conditions.
+The agent-based approach is also a motivation for the project development, being the implementation of multi-agent systems for simulation and modeling processes an expansion area, more specifically in military systems.

-For the project development some simulation system's processes were used for the correct implementation and modeling of behaviors and strategies, as well as the technologies that allow correct modeling - simulation process - and modular - modules that constitutes the whole project - communication.
+For the project development some simulation processes were used for the correct behavior's implementation and modeling, as well as the technologies that allow correct modeling - simulation process - and modular - modules that constitutes the whole project - communication.
 These processes are the result of the context areas that constitutes the problem, being adapted to the system requisites for the project development.